Anonymous1531/STeP_Cost/README.md

 ### GMM motion class is not estimated
 - Check `speed_classifier_enable: true`.
-- Verify `gmm_min_samples` samples have been collected — classification is inactive until the minimum is reached.
+- Verify that enough category-specific samples have been collected for the GMM.
+- Before a category GMM is ready, the runtime uses the configured `speed_threshold_mps` fallback classifier.
 - Inspect `~/.ros/gmm_samples.json` to confirm samples are accumulating.

 ---